spartan-ui/spartan/README.md

 ## Background

-We love Bootstrap and React Bootstrap, but they only get you so far.
-Spartan was built to enable our team to rapidly build applications that were consistent and reliable, from a UI perspective.
+We love Bootstrap and React Bootstrap, but they only get you so far when building administrative dashboards.
+Spartan was built to enable our team to rapidly build applications that were consistent and reliable from a UI perspective.
 Most of our admin panels tended to converge on the same sort of design; header, footer, sidebar and content.
-We've spent enough time creating (and re-creating) that pattern, so we thought we'd finally extract the components into their own package(s).
+We've spent enough time creating (and re-creating) those patterns, so we thought we'd finally extract the components into their own repository and open-source it.

 ## Getting started